Fastest way to become a nurse in California

 After completing associate and bachelor’s degree programs, you can directly apply for a Registered Nurse license.

-The Requirements for Applying to LVN and Compensation
+The requirements for applying to LVN and compensation

 • You must graduate from a Vocational Nursing Program approved by the state of California.